 The Those Kids series is a set of linked high-interest illustrated chapter books, which are based on real places, people and events – drawing on the sailing & camping lifestyle of our own five sons while cruising around NZ, Australia and the Pacific.
 The books follow the lives of two fictional sailing families (Australian and Kiwi) over the course of two years.

-Jon Tucker conceived these books as a feeder series for the more complex twelve books in Arthur Ransome’s Swallows and Amazons series.
+Jon Tucker conceived these books as a feeder series for Arthur Ransome’s Swallows and Amazons more complex twelve book series.

 Jon has constructed these books to cater for reluctant readers in the upper-primary and secondary school age-group who are likely to find the length and complexity of Arthur Ransome’s books too daunting.
 With chapter lengths limited to under 2500 words, the books are suitable for adults to read aloud to children, and for time-challenged contemporary kids to read in manageable bites.